Designing in VR

 Additional thoughts on VR UX/UI design:

 I see a lot of apps that default to one interaction model.
 While I understand this reduces cognitive load for beginners, and is a cleaner approach for engineering, I don’t believe it’s the optimal user experience.
 Half Life: Alyx proved multiple locomotion interactions, used in concert, can empower users with new heightened abilities.
 I believe the same is true for the direct touch vs laser pointer debate.
 Why not allow for both and design around their unique strengths?
 For example near field UI/menus in VR are much easier, and a pleasure to use in my opinion, when you “touch” them.
 Direct touch also allows for greater finger input manipulation.
-Sometimes you need far field UI to make images and text bigger for browsing.
-Sometimes you need near field UI for functionality that carries with you thru the whole experience like search, settings, or filters.
+Sometimes you need distant UI to make things bigger.
+Like images and text for browsing.
+Sometimes you need near field UI for functionality that carries with you thru the whole experience like search, settings, mute, or privacy.
 Or maybe you need breakout-UI for things like playback controls.
 Different use cases = different solutions.

 3D vs Flat UI